Ashimi-lair/myprojects_mubarak/README.md

-#Booklist App
+# Booklist App
-Simple booklist applicatio written with HTML, CSS and JavaScript
+Simple booklist application written with HTML, CSS and JavaScript

-##Features
+## Features
-*Make a favourite list of your books
+* Make a favourite list of your books
-*List is stored in the browser's local storage until you click the "X" icon that deletes a book from the list
+* List is stored in the browser's local storage until you click the "X" icon that deletes a book from the list